B.A., Art History, University of Massachusetts, Amherst, 1996

 In addition to her book, her publications include:

 "Socialism on Display: The Czechoslovak and Yugoslav Pavilions at the 1958 Brussels World's Fair" (co-author with V. Kulić).
 In Meet Me at the Fair: A World's Fair Reader.
 L. Hollengreen, et. al, eds.
-Pittsburgh: ETC/Carnegie Mellon Press, forthcoming.
+Pittsburgh: ETC/Carnegie Mellon Press, 2014.

 "Infrastructural Thinking: Urban Housing in Former Czechoslovakia from the Stalin Era to EU Accession."
 In Proprietary Matters: The Housing Question in High Modernist and Neoliberal Urbanism, Edward Murphy and Najib Hourani, eds.
-London: Ashgate, forthcoming.
+London: Ashgate, 2014.

 "Bigness of Another Sort: The Challeng of a Mass Housing Inventory in the Czech Republic."
 Proceedings of the European Architectural History Network/DOCOMOMO International Conference, "Post-1945 Mass Housing in the Socialist Bloc."
 Carmen Popescu and Miles Glendinning, eds.
-University of Edinburgh, Scotland, forthcoming.
+University of Edinburgh, Scotland, 2012.